gaupeng/RideShare/README.md

 # RideShare
 Backend for a cloud based application **RideShare**, that can be used to pool people on rides.
 This project was done as a part of our University's course project under the subject of Cloud Computing.

-* This application is build using Flask, and was deployed on an EC2 Instance, through Amazon Web Services.
+* This application is built using Flask, and was deployed on an EC2 Instance, through Amazon Web Services.
 * Features covered by codebase include: <br>
     1. Database as a Service (DBaaS).
     2. High availability for both master, and slaves.